cagdass/where-is-my-hoca-client/README.md

 * Query the empty classrooms at a given time, filter by building.
 * Query courses that can be taken during given free hours and filter by department.

-Feel free to suggest/contribute:

-## Future work
-* Searching a course by its course title.

 You can find the application deployed at [http://cgds.me/whereismyhoca](http://cgds.me/whereismyhoca)

 There is a back-end application running at http://cgds.me:3000, you can find the code to that application [here](http://github.com/cagdass/where-is-my-hoca-server).